ipspace/blog/content/posts/2021/06/bgp-data-center-questions.md

 ---
-title: "Questions about BGP in the Data Center (with a Whiff of SRv6)"
-date: 2021-06-17 06:04:00
+date: 2021-06-17 06:04:00+00:00
-tags: [ data center, BGP, design ]
-series: dcbgp
 dcbgp_tag: newrp
+series:
+- dcbgp
+tags:
+- data center
+- BGP
+- design
+title: Questions about BGP in the Data Center (with a Whiff of SRv6)
 ---
 Henk Smit left numerous questions in a comment referring to the [Rethinking BGP in the Data Center](https://blog.ipspace.net/2021/05/worth-reading-rethinking-bgp-data-center.html) presentation by Russ White: